MGeurts/genealogy/resources/markdown/help.md

 ### g.
 Ancestors

-This shows the selected persons ancestors.<br/>
+This shows the selected person's ancestors.<br/>
 You can change the tree depth by using the control in the Ancestors card header.

 <img src="https://genealogy.kreaweb.be/img/help/genealogy-070.webp" class="rounded" alt="Ancestors">

 ### h.
 Descendants

-This shows the selected persons descendants.<br/>
+This shows the selected person's descendants.<br/>
 You can change the tree depth by using the control in the Descendants card header.

 <img src="https://genealogy.kreaweb.be/img/help/genealogy-071.webp" class="rounded" alt="Descendants">